-\$200 and/or

-1. Responsible for allowing non-member to occupy the left seat suspension of flying

-(violation of § V.B) privileges and/or

-termination

-\$150 and/or

-2. Piloting Piper Arrow and not meeting currency requirement suspension of Arrow

-(violation of § VI.G) flying privileges and/or

-termination

-3. Flying without a valid check ride card \$10

-4. Failing to properly shut down, fuel, clean and secure aircraft or lock hangar \$10 5.
-Parking private vehicle in heated Club hangar \$10 6.
+1. Responsible for allowing non-member to occupy the left seat (violation of § V.B) \$200 and/or suspension of flying privileges and/or termination 2.
+Piloting Piper Arrow and/or Cirrus SR20 and not meeting currency requirement (violation of § VI.G) \$150 fine and suspension of flying privileges and/or termination 3.
+Failing to properly shut down, fuel, clean and secure aircraft Or lock hangar \$10 each occurrence 4.
+Parking private vehicle in heated Club hangar \$10 each occurrence Past the Due Date \$15 30 Days Past Due \$50 and future schedules overridden, scheduling suspended 5.
 Failure to pay in full monies due by the 25th of the month in which a Club invoice is mailed (e.g., bill mailed Jan 10 is due at FFC P.O.
-Box on Jan 25). \$10 7.
-NSF Check (first infraction) \$25 8.
-NSF Check (second occurrence) Suspension of flying privileges 9.
-Failure to leave aircraft log sheets in hangar or line box on the 25th day of the month \$5 10.
-Failure to cancel within 30 minutes after scheduled start or fly during scheduled time One hour's flying time 11.
-Failure to meet daily minimum Difference between time flown and minimum 12.
-Failure to participate in any plane wash, cleaning, or other appropriate Board approved Club service activity during a calendar year. up to \$50 per year
+Box on Jan 25).
+60 Days Past Due \$75 and future schedules cancelled scheduling suspended 90 Days Past Due \$100 and future schedules cancelled, member moved to inactive status or as determined by the Board 6.
+NSF Check (first infraction) \$25 7.
+NSF Check (second occurrence) \$25 and suspension of flying privileges 8.
+Failure to leave aircraft log sheets on the desk in the heated hangar on the 25th day of the month \$5 each occurrence 9.
+Failure to cancel within 30 minutes after scheduled start or fly during scheduled time One hour's flying time 10.
+Failure to meet daily flight time minimum Difference between the time flown and the minimum time required

+11. Failure to participate in any plane wash, cleaning, or other appropriate Board approved Club service activity during a calendar year.